 Summary

-The presented 5 reasons are not the only things that can cause your passport application to be denied or delayed, but they are the most common.
+The presented 5 reasons to be denied a passport are not the only things that can cause your passport application to be denied or delayed, but they are the most common.
 It’s critical that applicants meet all the specified standards, especially when capturing the photograph for your U.S. passport.

 Use a reliable online photo app such as PhotoAiD®, and you can be confident that your passport photos will be accepted by the authorities.